euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 During the code generation phase unused arguments are automatically pruned from function prototypes.
 This allows PyFR to forego having to allocate memory for :math:`\mathbf{x}` should the source terms have no spatial dependency.

-Currently, backends exist within PyFR for targetting generic CPUs through a C/OpenMP backend, NVIDIA GPUs via a CUDA backend based on PyCUDA [Klö12]_, and any device with an OpenCL runtime via an OpenCL backend based on PyOpenCL [Klö12]_.
+Currently, backends exist within PyFR for targeting generic CPUs through a C/OpenMP backend, NVIDIA GPUs via a CUDA backend based on PyCUDA [Klö12]_, and any device with an OpenCL runtime via an OpenCL backend based on PyOpenCL [Klö12]_.
 Using these backends PyFR has been shown to be performance portable across a range of platforms [Wit15]_.
 Sustained performance in excess of 50% of peak FLOPs has been achieved on both Intel CPUs and NVIDIA GPUs.